Having spent twelve days in Prague, Liz and her husband are keen to share their experience and help others planning a visit to the city.

 Hitting the Tourist Trail

-I have to admit that my knowledge of Prague and the Czech Republic was fairly limited prior to our visit in the Fall of 2017.
-It came highly recommended as a very picturesque city, and I had been told about the beautiful buildings and the Old Town Hall clock, so it made sense to head over to the Old Town and start exploring.
-As capital cities go, Prague is fairly compact, and the Old Town—especially with its several pedestrianized areas—lends itself to walking rather than any other form of transport.
+My knowledge of Prague and the Czech Republic was fairly limited prior to our visit in the Fall of 2017.
+It had been highly recommended as a very picturesque city.
+I had been told about the beautiful buildings and the Old Town Hall clock, so we headed over to the Old Town to start exploring.
+As capital cities go, Prague is fairly compact.
+The Old Town, with its several pedestrianized areas, lends itself to walking more than to any form of transport.

 Places to See in Prague Old Town